-The Chief Executive Officer assessed each Named Executive's (other than the Chief Executive Officer's), as well as other senior officers' performance under our performance assessment criteria, and the Compensation Committee assessed the Chief Executive Officer's performance according to these same criteria and the parameters established under the Performance-Based Compensation Agreement with our Chief Executive Officer.
-See discussion under "Chief Executive Officer Compensation" below.
-In addition, the Compensation Committee has determined to use performance-based compensation arrangements that meet the requirements for deductible compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), for Named Executives who are likely to earn in excess of \$1 million and for whom quantitative measurements of performance are feasible.
-The Compensation Committee established such objectives for R.S.
-Lowenthal in 2014, 2015 and 2016.
+The Chief Executive Officer assessed each Named Executive's (other than the Chief Executive Officer's), as well as other senior officers' performance, under our performance assessment criteria, and the Compensation Committee assessed the Chief Executive Officer's performance according to these same criteria and the parameters established under the Performance-Based Compensation Agreement with our Chief Executive Officer.
+See discussion under "2017 Chief Executive Officer Compensation" below.
+In addition, the Compensation Committee has determined to use performance-based compensation arrangements that meet the requirements in effect prior to December 22, 2017 (see the section entitled "U.S. Internal Revenue Code Section 162(m)" below) for deductible compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), for Named Executives who are likely to earn in excess of \$1 million and for whom quantitative measurements of performance are feasible.
+The Compensation Committee established such objectives for Mr. R.S.
+Lowenthal in 2014, 2015, 2016 and 2017.

-Our performance assessment criteria rate performance (as appropriate in different competencies) is as follows:
+Our performance assessment criteria rate performance (as appropriate in different competencies) as follows:

 - strategic thinking;

 - integrity;

 - building and facilitating a corporate culture of ethical and responsible behavior;

 - compliance with regulatory requirements and Company policies, as well as maintaining good standing with regulators;

 - managing employee performance and morale;

 - financial responsibility;

 - achievement focus;

 - leadership;

 - risk management;

 - forward planning, business judgment and organization;

 - customer satisfaction and relationship building;

 - profitability of business unit, if applicable;

-- conflict resolution; and
+- · conflict resolution; and

 - communication skills.

 Base Salary.
-The base salary of our Chief Executive Officer is set by the Compensation Committee.
+The base salary of our Chief Executive Officer and Mr. R.S.
+Lowenthal is set by the Compensation Committee.
 Salaries paid to senior executive officers are reviewed annually by the Compensation Committee considering recommendations made by the Chief Executive Officer, based on his assessment of the nature of the position, and the skills, experience and performance of each senior executive officer, as well as salaries paid by comparable companies in our industry.
 The Compensation Committee then makes recommendations to the Board of Directors with respect to base salaries.
-Base salaries paid to senior executive officers in 2016 were not increased from 2015 levels.
+Base salaries paid to such senior executive officers in 2017 were not increased from 2016 levels.

 Annual Cash Bonus.
-Bonuses paid to our senior executive officers are reviewed annually by the Compensation Committee considering recommendations made by the Chief Executive Officer based on his assessment of the performance of the Company, the individual contribution of each senior executive officer to that performance and their competencies.
+Bonuses paid to our senior executive officers are reviewed annually by the Compensation Committee considering recommendations made by the Chief Executive Officer based on his assessment of the performance of the Company, the individual contribution of each senior executive officer to such performance and their competencies, provided, however, that the Compensation Committee does not review recommendations made by the Chief Executive Officer with respect to Mr. R.S.
+Lowenthal, who is paid pursuant to a compensation formula.
 The Compensation Committee then makes recommendations to the Board of Directors with respect to annual cash bonuses.
 Senior executive officers, including the Chief Executive Officer, may be offered the right to elect to defer a portion of their annual bonus and performance-based compensation under our Executive Deferred Compensation Plan, a non-qualified unfunded plan.
-Since 2013, no officer has been given the option to make such a deferral.
+However, since 2013, no officer has been given the option to make such a deferral.
 See "Executive Deferred Compensation Plans" below.